Research Data Security

 For data with Duke or data provider security requirements, the PRDN leverages the OIT infrastructure to provide flexible and secure computation and storage.

-Provide audit support and liaison work with the data providing agencies.
+- Provide audit support and liaison work with the data providing agencies or organizations.

 Technical services within the PRDN